Logicalshift/flo_draw/README.md

 * `cargo run --example canvas_window` - displays a basic window
 * `cargo run --example bounce_sprites` - animates some bouncing balls
 * `cargo run --example follow_mouse` - demonstrates event handling by tracking the mouse around
+* `cargo run --example vectoroids` - more involved example of event handling with an incomplete game (arrow keys to move, space to fire)
 * `cargo run --example png_triangle` - renders a triangle to a png file